-The second attractive property of the Krtscha index is that of sub-group decomposability.
-This is a property-(see Shorrocks 1988, among others)-which ensures that for any partitioning of a population into sub-groups, the inequality measure can be exactly and exhaustively decomposed into a within-group component (that is, as a weighted sum of sub-group inequality levels, the weights being the groups' population shares or income shares or some combination of these shares), and a between-group component (which is the inequality measure obtained by replacing the incomes in each sub-group by the sub-group's mean income).
-In the case of the Krtscha index, the withingroup component is given by the income-share-weighted sum of sub-group inequality levels; and the residual constitutes the between-group component.
-Sub-group decomposability is a particularly useful property when one wishes to assess the intergroup inclusiveness or otherwise of the distribution of income or wealth over time.
+The second attractive property of the Krtscha index is that of subgroup decomposability.
+This is a property - (see Shorrocks 1988, among others) - which ensures that for any partitioning of a population into subgroups, the inequality measure can be exactly and exhaustively decomposed into a within-group component (that is, as a weighted sum of subgroup inequality levels, the weights being the groups' population shares or income shares or some combination of these shares), and a between-group component (which is the inequality measure obtained by replacing the incomes in each subgroup by the subgroup's mean income).
+In the case of the Krtscha index, the within-group component is given by the income-share-weighted sum of subgroup inequality levels - the residual constitutes the between-group component.
+Subgroup decomposability is a particularly useful property when one wishes to assess the inter-group inclusiveness or otherwise of the distribution of income or wealth over time.

-The absolute Gini coefficient and the intermediate Gini coefficient are examples of mean-dependent inequality measures which are not sub-group decomposable.
-The Krtscha Index gains much of its attractiveness from being an intermediate index which is easily interpretable as a product of two well-known measures, one of which is relative (the coefficient of variation) and the other absolute (the standard deviation); and furthermore, it satisfies, unlike other known intermediate indices, the properties of both unit-consistency and sub-group decomposability (see Zheng, 2007).
+The absolute Gini coefficient and the intermediate Gini coefficient are examples of meandependent inequality measures which are not subgroup decomposable.
+The Krtscha index gains much of its attractiveness from being an intermediate index which is easily interpretable as a product of two well-known measures, one of which is relative (the coefficient of variation) and the other absolute (the standard deviation); furthermore, it satisfies, unlike other known intermediate indices, the properties of both unit-consistency and subgroup decomposability (see Zheng 2007).

-Finally, it should be noted that absolute and intermediate inequality measures are mean-dependent: consequently, inequality comparisons based on such measures have to be done in 'real' terms.
-Specifically, in cross-section comparisons, one would have to resort to the use of appropriate exchange-rates so that incomes measured in different currencies can be reduced to a common standard.
-Similarly, in time-series comparisons, one would have to resort to the use of appropriate price indices in order that the effects of over-time price changes may be eliminated from incomes measured in nominal terms.
+Finally, it should be noted that absolute and intermediate inequality measures are mean dependent; consequently, inequality comparisons based on such measures have to be done in 'real' terms.
+Specifically, in cross-section comparisons, one would have to resort to the use of appropriate exchange rates so that incomes measured in different currencies could be reduced to a common standard.
+Similarly, in time-series comparisons, one would have to resort to the use of appropriate price indices in order that the effects of over-time price changes might be eliminated from incomes measured in nominal terms.

-We strongly believe there is a case for a wider acceptance of the Krtscha index in routine appled work: the rest of this paper is devoted to an empirical assessment of inequality in the distribution of consumption expenditure in India.
+We strongly believe there is a case for a wider acceptance of the Krtscha index in routine applied work: the rest of this paper is devoted to an empirical assessment of inequality in the distribution of consumption expenditure in India.

-4. Consumption Expenditure Inequality in India 1983-2009-10
+4 Consumption expenditure inequality in India 1983 to 2009-10